Chopard has unveiled the Mille Miglia GT XL Chrono Speed Black (Ref. 168459-3008) chronometer back in January 2008.

 Functions: Hours, minutes, small seconds, chronograph, date

-Strap: Natural black rubber with black folding clasp in DLC-treated steel
+Strap: Natural black rubber with a black folding clasp in DLC-treated steel

 Water resistance: 100 meters